 - Dirk Gently's Holistic Detective Agency: Dirk does this as part of the workings of his Holistic Detective Agency when he has a mystery that actually interests him rather than one that involves tricking old ladies into letting their cats loose.
 The local inspector Sergeant Gilks takes a rather dim view of this... along with Dirk's tendencies to be involved in highly peculiar situations that Gilks does not like very much in the first place, as well as his habits of removing or obscuring evidence...

 - Men at Arms offers the Discworld example of Lance-Constable Carrot Ironfoundersson, who in the absence of Captain Vimes assumes command not only of the night watch, but also the whole City Watch and an increasingly large and well-armed Citizens' Militia.
 He does this by force of personality and the (unspoken) fact that he is the heir to the throne of Ankh-Morpork.
-Effectively he is assuming a police rank he has no official title to, but he is only called out twice: once when Sergeant Fred Colon attempts to re-assert his superior rank (but Fred bows to the inevitable and ends up calling Carrot "sir" and taking his orders).
+Effectively he is assuming a police rank he has no official title to, but he is only called out twice: once when Sergeant Fred Colon attempts to re-assert his superior rank (but Fred bows to the inevitable and ends up calling Carrot "sir" and taking his orders — at least partly because he quickly decides that whatever's happening, he does not want to be held responsible for it).
 A second attempt is made by the soon-to-be-disgraced Captain Quirke, but Carrot deals directly with this.
 The next morning, even Lord Vetinari is certain Carrot is out to usurp his rank too...

 - In The Dresden Files Harry Dresden occasionally tries to use his Police Consultant ID badge as a police badge, to varying degrees of effectiveness.
 Murphy, his police officer friend, gets pissed when he does so, pointing out that it's against the law.